carmenobied/Readme-Generator/README.md

 # Node.js and ES6+: Good README Generator

 The goal was to create a command-line application that dynamically generates a README.md from a user's input.
-The application will be invoked with the following command:
+The application is invoked with the following command:
 ```
 node index.js
 ```